DPorichis/vamana-indexing/ReadMe.md

 #### I/O
-For the data insertion, we use a struct that contains two elements.
-The first one called "d" contains the node dimension.
-The other one is a vector that contains the components of the node.
+For the data insertion, we use a 2D vector that each row contains the node's or the query's information.
+Each node has 102 values (1 * category + 1 * timestamp + 100 * dimensions), and each query contains 104 values (1 * query_type + 1 * category + 1 * start_timestamp + 1 * end_timestamp + 100 * dimensions).

+In order to evaluate the recall of the results, we need a groundtruth file.
+We calculate the nearest neighbors for each query with bruteforce, based on its type, and then store the results in the file `./data/groundtruth.bin`

 ### Test Report

 In our computers, all tests pass without errors and memory leaks.
 The same applies to the project execution